tschleining/LogicMonitor-PoSH/README.md

-# LogicMonitor-PoSH
+# LogicMointorPOSH
-Unofficial LogicMonitor PowerShell module
+An unofficial PowerShell module for managing a LogicMonitor instance